LLTTKK/SE-GP/README.md

 # HKMU Food Ordering System

-A Python-based desktop application for food ordering and delivery management, specifically designed for HKMU students and restaurants.
+A Python-based desktop application for food ordering and delivery management, specifically designed for HKMU students and restaurants.(You Need to SignUp all the account then use)

 ## Features